Hopesfall: The Satellite Years and exit of Ryan Parrish (2002–2004)

 2002's The Satellite Years saw the band signed to Trustkill Records for a 3-album deal.
 This marked the departure of founding vocalist Doug Venable, and bassist Pat Aldrich.
 Jay Forrest replaced Venable on vocals.
 Chad Waldrup replaced Aldrich as bassist.
 Ryan Parrish, main songwriter, lyricist, lead guitarist, vocalist, and visionary behind the .hopesfall. trademark sound, was asked by the rest of the band to leave due to "personal differences" in the wake of the recording of The Satellite Years.
 Ryan felt disillusioned with Trustkill Records taking creative control from the band and imposing the marriage of commerce with the band's art.
 This resulted in contention with the rest of the band who sided with the label, forgoing the previous vision of .hopesfall.
 The exit of Ryan Parrish would mark the end of the band's trademark melodic hardcore sound, Christian message, as Ryan was the primary songwriter and spokesperson along with Venable, the two were regarded as the Christians in the band.
 The Satellite Years was released post Parrish's exit, despite him having been the primary songwriter for album The Satellite Years was recorded at Great Western Record Recorders studio by Matt Talbott from HUM.
-The band confirmed via a Facebook story that Chad Waldrup beat Matt Talbott in the Nintendo 64 game "GoldenEye" which resulted in Talbott having to make good on a bet to sing vocals on, "Escape Pods for Intangibles."

 Ryan Parrish went on to join Nashville indie rock band Celebrity, and is currently the lead guitarist in shoegaze band In Parallel.

 Mike Tyson played bass for the band on the Satellite Years tour, later joining the band as a permanent member.
 Chad Waldrup departed the band shortly after taking over live guitar duties, and was replaced by Dustin Nadler.